 Installation

-The system administrators will upload the application to the Google App Engine, using Google’s interface.
+The system administrators will deploy a WAR file on the Apache Tomcat server.

 Upgrades

-Upgrades will be distributed to the end users by updating the application on Google’s App Engine.
-Authentication and authorization will be managed by registering the project team members’ Google accounts with the project on Google’s App Engine.
+Upgrades will be distributed to the end users by updating the application on Google’s App Engine, downloading the files from GAE, and redeploying to Apache Tomcat on Matt’s home computer.
+Authentication and authorization to the code repository will be managed by registering the project team members’ Google accounts with the project on Google’s App Engine.
 The developers will make and maintain backups of previous versions in order to rollback if necessary.

 Uninstall

 Since this application is web-based, end users will have no need to uninstall it.
-When the semester has ended, the project team may decide to uninstall the application by
+When the semester has ended, the project team may decide to uninstall the application by removing it from the Apache Tomcat server, or disabling the Tomcat software on the hosting computer.

 Development